Our Teaching Methods

 At Headwaters, we believe that giving students the opportunity to conduct their own research makes for an incredibly strong learning experience.
 Our mission is to make these tools accessible to students and teachers across the country.

-Check out this video done by 6th graders at North Tahoe Middle School.
+Check out this brief video from a 6th grade middle school in school program.
 They didn’t have time to add in their results, but it shows some of the process.

 Let Us Help You With NGSS and Common Core